 Ocular Manifestations of Ehlers-Danlos Syndrome

 There is an amazing amount of collagen in the eye (80% of the ocular structures), but relatively, a surprising lack of vision-threatening Ehlers-Danlos Syndrome (EDS) related effects.
-Ehlers Danlos Syndrome patients often manifest numerous ocular symptoms.
+There are numerous ocular complications of Ehlers Danlos Syndrome.
 It is important to understand which symptoms may be indicative of an urgent condition and which are merely annoying.
 Additionally, it can be difficult to know when a symptom is Ehlers Danlos Syndrome related or is an indication of a non-EDS condition.